 Rabbi Barbara AB Symons

-I am a lifelong, proud Reform Jew.
+As for me, I am a lifelong, proud Reform Jew.
 I grew up at Temple Gates of Heaven in Schenectady, New York and felt like Temple was my second home.
-The rabbi would stand in the foyer greeting each person and pinching our cheeks and I would see my friends and to this day, I enjoy seeing my parents’ friends when I go back to visit.
 As a student, I attended Kutz Camp and NFTY in Israel and worked at my local Jewish Community Center as a camp counselor.